Summary: Instructions and best practices for using the Restream Queue, including how to identify and understand/address issues.

 The Restream Queue is at your disposal - but how do you best utilize it?

-- You may realize that events you expect to be in your target data warehouse don’t arrive.
+You may realize that events you expect to be in your data destination don’t arrive.
 The Restream Queue should be the first place to check.

 Understand and address the problem(s)

-- Make the change in the Mapper, Code Engine, or your target data warehouse to address the source of the error.
+Make the change in the Mapper, Code Engine, or your data destination to address the source of the error.
 You can click to navigate directly to the relevant area in the Mapper or view the event as a sample in the Code Engine from the right-hand pane of an expanded event row.

-Restream - Restream the events into your target database by clicking the Restream button in the Restream Queue screen.
+Restream - Restream the events into your data destination by clicking the Restream button in the Restream Queue screen.

 [metadata][restream_count]will indicate the number of times this event has been restreamed.

-If your events load into your target data warehouse, but you decide you'd like to change the way that loading occurred, Alooma also has an S3 Retention feature that enables you to redo or change the loading of events that have already loaded into your target data warehouse.
+If your events load into your data destination, but you decide you'd like to change the way that loading occurred, Alooma also has an S3 Retention feature that enables you to redo or change the loading of events that have already loaded into your data destination.

-Those are the basics of restreaming - read on about some common event problem reasons and solutions.
+Those are the basics of restreaming - read on about some common event error causes and solutions.